isomerpages/moe-dunearnsec/news/latest-news-and-announcements/_posts/2022-12-15-post-Secondary 1 Registration for Academic Year 2023.md

 <li>Click <a href="https://drive.google.com/file/d/1FfJred5rucl17ergvmMKJT3JULsx1mii/view">here</a> for the updated Sec 1 booklist.
 <br>
 <p><strong>Application for Transfer into Dunearn Secondary School</strong></p>
-<p>Please be informed that any transfer requests following the Sec 1 Posting Results are subject to special considerations and circumstances which will be referred to the Ministry of Education for evaluation and approval. </p>
+<p>Please be informed that any transfer requests following the Sec 1 Posting Results are subject to special considerations and circumstances which will be referred to the Ministry of Education for evaluation and approval.

-**Transfer Appeal (for non-medical reasons):**
+<p><strong>Transfer Appeal (for non-medical reasons):</strong></p>

-To submit your transfer appeal for consideration, please click [here](https://form.gov.sg/63a11ffc234fa00012173033) to access the online transfer appeal form.
-Please submit the form by **27 Dec 2022**.
-Late submissions will not be considered.
+<p>To submit your transfer appeal for consideration, please click <a href="https://form.gov.sg/63a11ffc234fa00012173033">here</a> to access the online transfer appeal form.
+Please submit the form by <strong>27 Dec 2022</strong>.
+Late submissions will not be considered.</p>

-**Transfer Appeal (for medical reasons):**
+<p><strong>Transfer Appeal (for medical reasons):</strong></p>

-If you wish to submit transfer appeal due to medical reasons, please e-mail the school at dunearn_ss@moe.edu.sg or call the school at 65653692 for further assistance.
-Please note that transfer appeal (for medical reasons) should be submitted to the school by **22 Dec 2022, 12 p.m**.
+<p>If you wish to submit transfer appeal due to medical reasons, please e-mail the school at <a href="mailto:dunearn_ss@moe.edu.sg">dunearn_ss@moe.edu.sg</a> or call the school at 65653692 for further assistance.
+Please note that transfer appeal for medical reasons should be submitted to the school by <strong>22 Dec 2022, 12 p.m</strong>.
+Applications will be reviewed and subject to MOE&rsquo;s considerations and approval.</p>